yhnavein/swaggie/README.md

 Options:

-  -h, --help               output usage information -V, --version            output the version number -c, --config <path>      The path to the configuration JSON file.
+  -V, --version             output the version number -c, --config <path>       The path to the configuration JSON file.
 You can do all the set up there instead of parameters in the CLI
-  -s, --src <url|path>     The url or path to the Open API spec file -t, --template <string>  Template used forgenerating API client.
-Default: "axios" -o, --out <path>         The path to the file where the API would be generated -b, --baseUrl <string>   Base URL that will be used as a default value in the clients.
-Default: "" --preferAny              Use "any" type instead of "unknown".
-Default: false --servicePrefix <string>  Prefix for service names.
-Useful when you have multiple APIs and you want to avoid name collisions.
-Default: ''
+  -s, --src <url|path>      The url or path to the Open API spec file -o, --out <filePath>      The path to the file where the API would be generated.
+Use stdout if left empty -b, --baseUrl <string>    Base URL that will be used as a default value in the clients (default: "") -t, --template <string>   Template used forgenerating API client.
+Default: "axios" (default: "axios") --preferAny               Use "any" type instead of "unknown" (default: false) --servicePrefix <string>  Prefix for service names.
+Useful when you have multiple APIs and you want to avoid name collisions (default: "")
+  --allowDots <bool>        Determines if dots should be used for serialization object properties --arrayFormat <format>    Determines how arrays should be serialized (choices: "indices", "repeat", "brackets") -h, --help                display help for command
 ```

 Sample CLI usage using Swagger's Pet Store: